alvzed/stickling/README.md

 - Search - will allow users to display posts that match keywords they have entered into the search bar.

+- Time stamp - Will put a timestamp on all posts, which will be used to sort the feed.

 ## Technologies Used

 - [Flask 1.1.2](https://flask.palletsprojects.com/en/1.1.x/)